awestover/chopsticks/README.txt

 Outline:

+Note all strategies are now mod n compatible, but we do not yet have good AIs

 v0.0 - most basic possible player playing against player or computer.
 Records all player moves.

 v1.0 - Records player moves.
 Windows only open picture, breaks on other os.